 Once you have your licence key added, you'll receive automatic updates to Gust as you normally would with any other theme.

-Updating development environments
+Updating staging and development environments

 Your licence key is valid for one production site at a time but you'll likely need to keep your development environment up to date too.
 You can add your licence key to any site running on

 .local and these sites won't count toward your site limit.

 You can add your licence to staging and development environments also.
 Find out more.

 Tailwind CSS is what really allows Gust to be so flexible.
 If you're not already familiar with it, I'd highly recommend taking a look at their website first, before going any further.

 In a nutshell, instead of providing you with CSS classes that defines what something is ( e.g.